A Remembrance Day to Remember

 This is the Remembrance Week.
 May be that you are a Veteran and she wanted to show her appreciation,” justified the Associate who did not know what had transpired.

-Marina opined “Could be.
+Marina said “Could be.
 Our car has a Veteran Plate.”

 I couldn’t help but reflect.
 “One stranger showed a bit of kindness to another and the other showed her appreciation in return“.
 Small things in life sometimes give you loads of happiness.